hpink97/loan_default_predictor/README.md

 ## Streamlit Application

 The Streamlit application (`app.py`) is a user-friendly tool that can load the simplified model and its associated scaler (stored as pickle files) and make predictions.
 This allows for practical, real-time use of the model and makes it accessible for non-technical stakeholders.

+###[Use the app deployed on Streamlit](https://ml-credit-risk-bot.streamlit.app/.